-The U.S. naming of Iran as a "state sponsor of terrorism," commonly referred to as Iran's placement on the U.S. "terrorism list," triggers several sanctions.
-Terrorism list designations are made under the authority of Section 6(j) of the Export Administration Act of 1979 (P.L.
+The U.S. naming of Iran as a "state sponsor of terrorism"-commonly referred to as Iran's placement on the U.S. "terrorism list"-triggers several sanctions.
+The designation is made under the authority of Section 6(j) of the Export Administration Act of 1979 (P.L.
 96-72, as amended), sanctioning countries determined to have provided repeated support for acts of international terrorism.
 The sanctions triggered by Iran's state sponsor of terrorism designation are:

 - Restrictions on sales of U.S. dual use items.
 The restriction is required by the Export Administration Act, as continued through presidential authorities under the International Emergency Economic Powers Act, IEEPA, as implemented by executive orders). - Ban on direct U.S. financial assistance and arms sales to Iran.
 Section 620A of the Foreign Assistance Act, FAA (P.L.
 87-95) and Section 40 of the Arms Export Control Act (P.L.
 95-92, as amended), respectively, bar these benefits to terrorism list countries.
 In addition, successive foreign aid appropriations laws since the late 1980s have banned direct assistance to Iran (loans, credits, insurance, Ex-Im Bank credits) without providing for a waiver. - Requirement that the United States vote to oppose multilateral lending.
-U.S. representatives are required to vote against multilateral lending to any terrorism list country by Section 1621 of the International Financial Institutions Act (P.L.
-95-118, as amended), which was added by Section 327 of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
-104-132).
-Waivers are provided under these laws. - Withholding of U.S. foreign assistance to Suppliers of Terrorism List Countries.
+U.S. officials are required to vote against multilateral lending to any terrorism list country by Section 1621 of the International Financial Institutions Act (P.L.
+95-118, as amended (added by Section 327 of the Anti-Terrorism and Effective Death Penalty Act of 1996 [P.L.
+104-132]).
+Waiver authority is provided. - Withholding of U.S. foreign assistance to Suppliers of Terrorism List Countries.
 Under Section 620G and 620H of the Foreign Assistance Act, as added by the Anti-Terrorism and Effective Death Penalty Act (sections 325 and 326 of P.L.
 104-132), the President is required to withhold foreign aid from any country that provides to a terrorism list country financial assistance or arms.
-Waivers are provided.
-Section 321 of that act also makes it a criminal offense for U.S. persons to conduct financial transactions with terrorism list governments.

-• Withholding of U.S. Aid to Organizations that Assist Iran.
-Aside from the terrorism list designation, Section 307 of the FAA (added in 1985) names Iran as unable to benefit from U.S. contributions to international organizations, and require proportionate cuts if these institutions work in Iran.
+Waiver authority is provided.
+Section 321 of that act also makes it a criminal offense for U.S. persons to conduct financial transactions with terrorism list governments. - Withholding of U.S. Aid to Organizations That Assist Iran.
+Section 307 of the FAA (added in 1985) names Iran as unable to benefit from U.S. contributions to international organizations, and require proportionate cuts if these institutions work in Iran.
 For example, if an international organization spends 3% of its budget for programs in Iran, then the United States is required to withhold 3% of its contribution to that international organization.
 No waiver is provided for.